wp-plugins/csv-2-post/readme.txt

 = When was CSV 2 POST released? =
 The project started in 2009 and was quickly backed by large businesses including Ryanair Ltd. I created the plugin while technically still at University so it didn't take long for a re-development to happen.
-I found myself re-developing it again in 2014 with the aim of making more use of the Wordpress core.
+I found myself re-developing it again in 2014 with the aim of making more use of the WordPress core.
 Version
 8.0.0 should be the last big update of this free plugin which has been designed based on years of feedback.

 == Screenshots ==